Digital Video Articles, Tutorials, Guides & Q & A

 This soundbar comes with Bluetooth, optical, USB, and RCA connectivity.
 There’s also an AUX port.

-If you’re on a tight budget, start off with this soundbar which comes with a built-in subwoofer.
+If you’re on a tight budget, go for this soundbar with a built-in subwoofer.

-If you’ll be doing all your listening in a small room, its compact design (15 inches wide) would suit you.
+If you listen in a small room, its compact design (15 inches wide) would suit you.

 There are 3 equalizer settings – rock, jazz, and flat – that you can access with your remote.